 And with the pipeline generating $28 million in annual property tax revenue for local governments along the route, communities across the region will be able to make new investments in their schools, roads, public safety and other vital local services.

-Once the pipeline is operating, it will save consumers an estimated $377 million a year on their energy costs – keeping energy bills low for working families and allowing companies to reinvest the savings into growing their businesses and creating new jobs.
+Once the pipeline is operating, it will save consumers an estimated millions each year on their energy costs – keeping energy bills low for working families and allowing companies to reinvest the savings into growing their businesses and creating new jobs.

 Connecting our region with new supplies of cleaner-burning natural gas will help lower emissions and improve air quality in our communities.
 More and more, consumers and electric utilities are turning to cleaner-burning natural gas, which produces half the carbon emissions of coal and an even smaller fraction of other air emissions.